 It’ll take time until he figures that there is nothing on the inside as exciting as he thinks.
 I am like a veil that any light can shine through, but merely exists in the dark.
 In his light, I am bright orange, feverish, delirious and silky.
 But at times, I am opaque black.

-I didn’t take my time to contour a fixed personality.
+I didn’t contour a fixed personality.
 I don’t know what my definitions and status quos are.
 I can answer his every question about my soul, but I couldn’t tell him a thing about the girl who walks down the street in mere daylight, because I’ve never paid any attention to her.

 He thinks I am a beautiful mystery.